mns-llc/web-recon/README.md

 This of course prevents directory busting wordlist spaghetti, such as what happened to Dirb's included wordlists.

 This also allows you to easily build your own lists by catting together whatever might be most relevant to you - maybe you know you're scanning a PHP site and want to look for PHP-related information and vulnerabilities.
-It's super straightforward to optimize your search: grab the PHP, Composer, and file traversal lists... don't bother looking for `cgi-bin`!
+It's super straightforward to optimize your search: grab the PHP, Composer, and maybe file traversal lists... don't bother looking for `cgi-bin`!

 ## License